Cloud-based field service softwareOur blog Field Service Management Field service trends: What to expect, how to respond

 • Field data collection and sharing capabilities

-The right field service management mobile app can help your team stay on target with respect to milestones.
+The right field service management app can help your team stay on target with respect to milestones.

 Connecting dots to the bigger picture

 Meanwhile, there’s more work to be done than there are people to do it.
 Across the United States, there’s a need to modernize infrastructure — with tight constraints to get everything done.
-For example, telecommunications service providers are feeling the pressure to expand their fiber optic footprints across the country, and their using field service software for their last-mile deployments.
+For example, telecommunications service providers are feeling the pressure to expand their fiber optic footprints across the country, and their using field service management software for their last-mile deployments.

 Assistive technology is the pathway to “help generate powerful operational and financial gains,” says Deloitte.